-Court of New South Wales has held24 that the widow, being the person who caused the sperm to be retrieved, or the person who by being the legal personal representative of the deceased, is the person administering the estate, has control of the sperm under a storage contract, what the law calls a contract of bailment, that is a right superior to that of the IVF clinic.
+However, with rare exception in the cases, judges have not been prepared to look a grieving widow in the eyes and tell her that the sperm cannot be used.
+In several cases, the Supreme Court of New South Wales has held that the widow, being the person who caused the sperm to be retrieved, or the person who by being the legal personal representative of the deceased, is the person administering the estate, has control of the sperm under a contract of bailment, that is a right superior to that of the IVF clinic.
 She can then determine what happens with the sperm, not be dictated to by the clinic.
 Therefore, she can cause the sperm to be taken by a courier company to go to a clinic interstate or overseas.